one-touch-provisioning/otp-gitops/README.md

    brew install kubeseal
    ```

-#### Overview of git repositories
+#### Repository considerations

-The pattern requires the use of six git repositories within the GitOps workflow, the reason for this is explained <a href="doc/git-repo-context.md">here</a>.
+There are two repository patterns to consider when leveraging GitOps: Monorepo or Polyrepo.
+For OTP, we have leveraged a Polyrepo structure, which consists of six git repositories within the GitOps workflow.
+You can learn more on why we chose a Polyrepo explained <a href="doc/git-repo-context.md">here</a>.

 - [RHACM Hub GitOps repository](https://github.com/one-touch-provisioning/otp-gitops)
   - This repository contains all the ArgoCD Applications for the `infrastructure`, `services`, `policies`, `clusters` and `application` layers.
 Each ArgoCD Application will reference a specific resource that will be deployed to the RHACM Hub Cluster, or depending on your chosen configuration, it may include Spoke Cluster resources as well.